-The Exchange and Sponsor also believe that trading in the Shares would not be the predominant force on prices in the CME ETH Futures market for a number of reasons.
-First, because the Trust would not hold CME ETH Futures contracts, the only way that it could be the predominant force on prices in that market is through the spot markets that CME ETH Futures contracts use for pricing.
-The Sponsor notes that ETH total 24-hour spot trading volume has averaged \$9.4B over the year ending September 1, 2023, 36 with approximately \$950M occurring on venues whose trades are included in the sponsor's benchmark.
-The Sponsor expects that the Trust would represent a very small percentage of this daily trading volume in the spot ETH market even in its most aggressive projections for the Trust's assets and, thus, the Trust would not have an impact on the spot market and therefore could not be the predominant force on prices in the CME ETH Futures market.
+Futures contracts use for pricing.
+41 The Sponsor notes that ETH total 24-hour spot trading volume has averaged \$9.4 billion over the year ending September 1, 2023.
+42 The Sponsor expects that the Trust would represent a very small percentage of this daily trading volume in the spot ETH market even in its most aggressive projections for the Trust's assets and, thus, the Trust would not have an impact on the spot market and therefore could not be the predominant force on prices in the CME ETH Futures market.
 Second, much like the CME Bitcoin Futures market, the CME ETH Futures market has progressed and matured significantly.
 As the court found in the Grayscale Order "Because the spot market is deeper and more liquid than the futures market, manipulation should be more difficult, not less."
 The Exchange and sponsor agree with this sentiment and believe it applies equally to the spot ETH and CME ETH Futures markets.